Upper School Curriculum Guide

 HONORS INTENSIVE SPANISH

 A further note about the Intensive Language Program: The Honors Intensive language program at RCDS is designed for students who wish to pursue the study of two foreign languages simultaneously.
 Honors Intensive language courses are available in French, Latin, and Spanish.
 These courses have as their stated goal to cover two years of material in one year and to prepare students for the third-year level.
-It is the expectation of both the Classics Department and the Modern Languages Department that any student taking an Honors Intensive language course will continue the study of those two languages simultaneously for the entire tenure of his or her stay at RCDS.
-Students, and advisors and families of students, who wish to pick up a second language through the Honors Intensive program should be aware that adding a second language through the Honors Intensive program is, in almost every case, a multi-year commitment and thus will have a significant impact on a student’s course selection and academic program as a whole.
+It is the expectation of both the Classics Department and the Modern Languages Department that students taking an Honors Intensive language course will continue the study of those two languages simultaneously for the entire tenure of their stay at RCDS.
+Students – and advisors and families of students – who wish to pick up a second language through the Honors Intensive program should be aware that adding a second language through the Honors Intensive program is, in almost every case, a multi-year commitment and thus will have a significant impact on a student’s course selection and academic program as a whole.

 SPANISH 1

 This course is designed for students with little or no experience in the language.
 Through direct use of Spanish, class work emphasizes aural and reading comprehension, oral and written fluency, as well as mastery in grammar.
 In the classroom on a daily basis, students use Spanish actively.
-Students acquire basic vocabulary and a solid command of grammar including personal pronouns and verb tenses.
+Students acquire basic vocabulary and a solid command of grammar including personal pronouns, descriptive adjectives, the present tense and immediate future tense.
 Introduction to the wide diversity of Spanish-speaking cultures is an integral part of the course.
 Through varied types of media, students regularly encounter authentic examples of language and culture.
-Students will have the opportunity to practice and apply the four primary skills (listening, speaking, reading, writing) through daily class interaction, frequent writing assignments, projects, and the reader La Gran Aventura de Alejandro.
-(1 unit; Grades 9 - 12)
+Students will have the opportunity to practice and apply the four primary skills (listening, speaking, reading, writing) through daily class interaction, frequent writing assignments, and projects.
+Our introductory themes include: identity, family, likes and dislikes and hobbies.
+(1 unit; Grades 9-12)

 SPANISH 2

-The second level reinforces and expands on students' basic grammatical and conversational skills, teaching them to express themselves in the past tense using a variety of object pronouns.
-They will also be introduced to the subjunctive mood and will learn command forms.
-New vocabulary will focus on themes ranging from health and wellness to taking the car to the mechanic, household chores and even exploring topics related to the environment.
+Students review thoroughly and develop their understanding of grammatical structures and vocabulary presented in Level 1.
+As the year progresses, this level reinforces and expands on students' basic grammatical and conversational skills, teaching them to express themselves in the past tenses using a variety of object pronouns.
+New vocabulary will focus on themes ranging from health and wellness to travel.
 Students will deepen their exploration of Spanish and Latin American cultures using both text-based and online resources.
 They will complete short reading selections and prepare brief written and oral summaries.
 Students will incorporate the content of those readings with new vocabulary and grammar to prepare creative projects and oral presentations.
 Active class participation is an essential component of this course as students strive to increase their oral proficiency and to practice their spontaneous speaking skills.
-(1 unit; Grades 9 - 12; prerequisite: Spanish 1)
+(1 unit; Grades 9-12; prerequisite: Spanish 1)

 HONORS SPANISH 2